Shauryagupta4/Shauryagupta4/README.md

 # 💫 About Me:
 Hey there! 👋 I'm a Tech & Engineering student with a curious and analytical mindset who loves diving deep into how things work.
-I'm passionate about AI & Machine Learning, Data Science, and Web & App Development — always exploring new ideas and turning them into real projects.
+I'm passionate about AI & Machine Learning and Data Science — always exploring new ideas and turning them into real projects.
 When I'm not coding or experimenting with tech, you'll find me gaming, creating music, or expressing myself through art.
 I'm a builder at heart — constantly learning, constantly creating.
 Feel free to explore my repos <br><br>

 ## 🌐 Socials: